mayankmalik01/Self-driving-car/README.md

 *Architecture used*

-The Task is done using "End to End Learning for Self-Driving Cars archtecture" ( published in 2016).
+The Task is done using ["End to End Learning for Self-Driving Cars archtecture"](https://arxiv.org/pdf/1604.07316.pdf).
 I have incorporated a few changes (such as introduced dropout) in the architecture to improve the results.